 John Riewerts (12:33):

-And so, this is where, you asked where’s the architecture evolved into?
-I mean, just the TLDR for Acxiom’s story is that, in order to enable our clients use cases and activate our clients use cases, we recognized that we needed to build a best of breed set of technologies, to ultimately solve independent problems, that I know we’ll get more deep into.
+And so, this is where you asked where the architecture evolved?
+I mean, just the TLDR for Acxiom’s story is that, in order to enable our clients to use cases and activate our clients’ use cases, we recognized that we needed to build a best of breed set of technologies, to ultimately solve independent problems, that I know we’ll get more deeply into.
 But, whether that could be that, “Hey, we need a place to start with.
 Just how do I get data into a consolidated view?”

 John Riewerts (13:09):

 Forget the actual structure of the data, forget the intent, and purpose of the data.
-How do I deal with the physics problem of getting the data into some kind of central, logical location, so that I can begin to data model off of that, and activate different use cases that may then go into different technologies, such as documents, stores, pub sub systems, API driven systems, warehouses, you name it.
+How do I deal with the physics problem of getting the data into some kind of central, logical location, so that I can begin to data model off of that, and activate different use cases that may then go into different technologies, such as documents, stores, pub subsystems, API driven systems, warehouses, you name it?
 So, at the end of the day, what we have found is that it is not one technology to solve all.
-When you bring in multiple technologies, that does increase some complexity, but done right, you can get a lot of gain, and a lot of dividends off of what we’ve architected out.
+When you bring in multiple technologies, that do increase some complexity but are done right, you can get a lot of gains, and a lot of dividends off of what we’ve architected out.